Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 Other conversions or types that might be accepted by the C library

-cannot be used through gmp_scanf
+scanf cannot be used through gmp_scanf.

 Whitespace is read and discarded before a field, except for ‘c’ and ‘[’ conversions.